By: Robert Laughlin, Account Director

 - Give them a reason: A consumer will only engage with a brand if you give them a reason to, and there are many ways to do this.
 Whether it is a sample, a takeaway, a unique interaction, groundbreaking technology, or even a fun activity, there needs to be a reason for the consumer to interact with a brand.
 When you give a consumer a reason, you then open the opportunity to have a conversation and make a true connection with the consumer.
 When the consumer is of the mindset to interact, their information retention is then heightened, and you are able to create a longer lasting impression.

 Want to know how we can help you design a campaign that will grab attention this year?
-Contact me at 416-203-2375 x 26 or email me at email@example.com
+Contact us at 416-203-2375 or email email@example.com